SaenthanP/Finance-Tool/README.md

 ## Description
 A finance tool made using the MERN stack
 - Secure login and registration using the PassportJS JWT strategy; passwords are hashed using bcrypt
-- Keep track of all your transactions displayed clearly in a table and chart
+- Keep track of all your transactions displayed clearly in a table and charts using chartjs
-- View information of most crypto currencies and use the built in currency conversion tool
+- View price history and health index of hundreds of crypto coins and use the built in currency conversion tool

 ## Demo